kyma-project/community/concepts/observability-configurable-logging/07-multiple-logpipeline-investigation.md

 ## Setup

-The investigated configuration uses the `filesystem` buffer.
+The investigated configuration uses the `filesystem buffering`.
 When one of the log pipeline outputs fails, the logs are buffered on the file system.
 In contrast, the `in-memory` buffer has the disadvantage that if the Fluent Bit Pod is restarted, logs can be lost.
 During the test, we referred to the Fluent Bit knowledge article about [Buffering & Storage](https://docs.fluentbit.io/manual/administration/buffering-and-storage).

 The setup consisted of following items:
 1. Kyma with telemetry operator
 2. Two outputs, deployed in the Kyma cluster:
     - Loki, which comes with Kyma
     -[Mock server](./assets/logpipeline-invstigation/mock-server.yaml)
-3. [Log generator daemon set](./assets/logpipeline-invstigation/log-generator.yaml) to generate a huge amount of logs to fill the buffer faster
+3. [Log generator daemon set](./assets/logpipeline-invstigation/log-generator.yaml) to generate a huge amount of logs to fill the filesystem buffer faster
 4. A [Function](./assets/logpipeline-invstigation/func.js) to check if the logs are being delivered when one of the outputs is down
 5. To simulate failures, the port of the service was changed so that the DNS resolution keeps working but logs won't be delivered.